ClippyRoyale/SkinConverter/README.md

 Try clicking “Stop” then clicking “Run” again.
 If that doesn’t work, clear your cache ( ͡° ͜ʖ ͡°)

 ### I downloaded the code, and when I run the program, it's in fullscreen!

-This was a problem back when there were two different Online and Offline versions, but not anymore because there's only one version now.
+You have a really old version of this app.
 Please download the newest version from the "Releases" section in the sidebar.